stroebjo/alfred-recent/README.md

 ## Limitations

-It only works only on macOS 10.11 El Capitan and above.
+It only works only on macOS 10.11 El Capitan and 10.12.
 It requires Alfred 3.
 Also not all Apps use this mechanism provided by macOS.
 For example Adobe and Microsoft Office Apps use their own implementation for recently used files.
 To get recently used files by Office you can use [my other Alfred Workflow](https://github.com/stroebjo/alfred-recent-office).

 ## Motivation